k98kurz/sqloquent/dox.md

 #### Properties

-- secondary
+- secondary: The secondary model instance.
+Setting raises TypeError if the precondition check fails.

 #### Methods

 ##### `save() -> None:`

 Save the relation by setting the relevant database value(s).
+Raises UsageError if the relation is incomplete.

 ##### `reload() -> HasMany:`